wohugb/wtfjs/README.md

 let x, { x: y = 1 } = { x }; y;
 ```

 The example above is a great task for an interview.
 What the value of `y`?
 The answer is:

 ```js
 // -> 1
 ```

-### 💡 Explanation:
+#### 💡 说明:

 ```js
 let x, { x: y = 1 } = { x }; y;